Picking The Best AR 15 Barrel

 Picking the right barrel length for you and your needs will all come down to figuring out the diminishing returns.
 As the barrel length increases, the bullet velocity increases.
 But put too long of a barrel on a gun, and the bullet will still only travel as fast as it is capable of.
 Likewise, putting a shorter barrel on your AR will slow down your bullet, but only to a certain point.
 This is a gun after all, and that bullet is going to leave the chamber pretty darn fast no matter how long or short the barrel is!

 On today’s market for AR 15’s, the three most common barrel lengths that you will see are 16, 18, and 20 inch variations.
 20 inch barrels are slowly becoming less and less common, as they are longer, heavier, and harder to maneuver.
-16 and 18 inches are the usual these days, and most new shooters are going to be very happy with a regular 16 inch barrel.
+16 and 18 inches are the usual these days, and most new shooters are going to be very happy with a regular 16 inch barrel, or a 16" pencil barrel for those who need lower overall weight.
 This gives you the most bang for your buck, providing optimal velocity while still being plenty light and short enough to enjoy using.
 Of course, there are also even shorter barrels on the market, but for anything shorter than 16 inches you will need a special tax stamp unless it is an AR pistol.
 Overall, I would gladly recommend either a 16 or 18 inch barrel to anyone wanting an AR 15.

 Gas System and Tube Lengths